10h30/kazewp/README.md

 By combining these components, KazeWP offers a fast, efficient, and scalable solution for managing multiple WordPress websites with minimal configuration.

 ---
+## **Default Plugins and Theme**
+Each WordPress installation comes pre-configured with carefully selected plugins and theme to enhance your site's functionality right from the start:

+### Pre-installed Plugins
+- **Wordfence Security**: Premium WordPress firewall and security scanner
+- **Rank Math SEO**: Advanced SEO plugin for optimizing your content and improving search engine visibility
+- **Fluent SMTP**: Reliable email delivery solution for WordPress
+- **SEO Framework**: Lightweight, fast, and automated SEO solution
+- **Cache Enabler**: Efficient caching plugin for improved performance

+### Default Theme
+- **Kadence**: Modern, lightweight, and customizable WordPress theme optimized for performance and flexibility

+These default installations ensure that your WordPress sites are ready for production use with essential SEO, performance, and email functionality out of the box.

+---

 ## **License**